Onboarding Element

 }'

-3. Pass the account ID to your frontend and call onboarding.open(accountId).
+3. Pass the client_secret to your frontend and call onboarding.open({ clientSecret }).

 API Reference